 If we want to see the actual solution to the model, along with some other basic statistics, we might run a different function on that object:

-While this might seem burdensome and unnecessary at first, the more you program in R, the more the advantages of this system become clear.
+Yes, this might seem burdensome and unnecessary at first.
+But the more you program in R, the more the advantages of this system become clear.
 It is exactly what gives R the wonderful flexibility and range that experienced R programmers always seem to be talking about.

 Growing your understanding of this “object-based” programming opens many doors.

 Most importantly, a deeper understanding of R objects and the functions we use on them is the key to being able to understand the documentation that seems so out of reach when we first start trying to learn R.